Darian-Lee-YTKA/mice_neuron_data_ml/README.md

 **Note: It seems highly unlikely that one could achieve a significantly more accurate model for predicting experimental conditions with this data due to the very low correlation between some of the target classes and their predictor variables.
 I am confident in all the steps I took in my preprocessing and data integration and have even tried different methods such as forgoing clustering and not excluding brain areas, and all resulted in similarly low correlations and mediocre model performance.
 Other more ambitious undertakings such as trying to integrate the data based on the brain areas most significant for each class proved futile due to how the brain areas were dispersed unevenly across sessions.
 Perhaps I could have predicted eventual feedback better if I had worked directly with the feedback data rather than trying to predict what the mouse saw based on neuron activity.
 This will be discussed more in the 'discussion' section.**

-# Prediction performance on the test sets
+# Section 5: Prediction performance on the test sets

 Once the test data was posted, I reran my entire project with the test data included to ensure it was properly preprocessed and clustered.
 Then I used each of my final models from k-folds to predict the test data.
 I compared my predicted class memberships (ie the predicted trial conditions based on the neural data) with the true class memberships (the real trial conditions) and for each correct row in which the two corresponded, I predicted a feedback type of 1, and for each row that they did not correspond, I predicted a feedback of 0 (indicated as -1 in the original data).
 Then I took the sum of the true feedback list (which contains 1s and 0s) and my predictions to find the percentage that I was predicting correctly.
 Unfortunately, my results were quite disappointing, and because the test data was posted so close to the submission deadline, I was unable to make any changes: